Finiteness and the Emergence of Dualities: Moduli Spaces and Duality Groups

 The notion of an orbifold fundamental group is standard in the mathematics literature but not in the physics literature, so let us take a moment to explain the intuition behind its construction.
 In particular, let $\C{M}$ be an orbifold, which can be thought of as a topological space looking locally almost everywhere like $\B{R}^n$, except at isolated orbifold singularities, labeled by an index $i$.
 At these orbifold loci, the space looks locally like $\B{R}^{n-m_i}\times \B{R}^{m_i}/G_i$ for $G_i$ a discrete group which acts discontinuously.
 If all of these singularities have codimension greater than two, i.e. all $m_i>2$, then the orbifold fundamental group is given as follows:\footnote{For instance, see page 12 of \cite{orbnotes}, as well as \cite{Thurstonnotes} for a helpful review of orbifold homotopy groups.
 When $\C{M}$ has codimension-2 fixed points, then one cannot simply declare $\pi^{\mathrm{orb}}_1(\C{M}):=\pi_1(\C{M}^\circ)$ because we lose information due to the fact that $\pi_1(S^1/G)=\mathbb{Z}$ for any finitely freely acting $G$, whereas $\pi_1(S^{2k-1}/G)=G$ for $k>1$.} \begin{enumerate} \item Delete the orbifold singularities of $\C{M}$ to obtain a space $\C{M}^\circ$. \item Then $\pi^{\mathrm{orb}}_1(\C{M}):=\pi_1(\C{M}^\circ)$. \end{enumerate} Note that this formula is a refinement to orbifolds of a theorem due to Armstrong \cite{Armstrong_1968}: If a discrete group $G$ acts discontinuously on a simply-connected metric space $X$, and $H\subset G$ is the normal subgroup generated by elements with fixed points, then $\pi_1(X/G) \simeq G/H$.
 For the case of Type IIB in 10 dimensions, there are two nontrivial orbifold points which locally look like $\B{R}^2/\B{Z}_3$ and $\B{R}^2/\B{Z}_2$, respectively.
 Since these orbifold singularities are of codimension two, we cannot simply delete the associated loci and compute the fundamental group of the resulting $\C{M}^\circ$.
 Instead, we associate to each orbifold fixed locus that locally looks like $\B{R}^2/G_i$ a factor of $G$.
 The associated orbifold fundamental group is then given as a free product over the $G_i$:

 which is precisely the group which acts on the marked moduli space $\hat{\C{M}}$, the quotient by whose action is the moduli space $\C{M}$.

-Comparing Eq.~\eqref{eq:pi1M=G} with Eq.~\eqref{eq:pi0G0=G}, we seem to have two complementary definitions of the duality group.
+Comparing Eq.~\eqref{eq:pi1M=G} with Eq.~\eqref{eq:pi0G0=G}, we seem to have two complementary definitions of the duality group\footnote{Albeit the former is only sensitive to the quotient group $\Gamma^\prime$.}.
 To illustrate relation between the two, consider a theory with a single periodic scalar which can be thought of as a gauge potential for a $(-1)$-form gauge symmetry.
 This theory also possesses a $\B{Z}^{(0)}$ 0-form gauge symmetry corresponding to integer shifts of the scalar.
 In particular the relation

 ties together both ways of seeing that the duality group in this case is $\mathbb{Z}$.
 Note that more generally, we can identify the continuous $(-1)$-form gauge symmetry of the theory with the moduli space $\C{M} = \C{M}^{(-1)}$, which of course need not even be a group.